Trump's World Pulses With Promising News

 "I'm not sure how much to make of [those statements]," said FOX News contributor John Bussey on Monday.

-Bussey, a financial editor for the Wall Street Journal, said the actual European commitment had been well shy of a hard promise.
-He said their need for these U.S. exports was dubious and would be determined by their markets rather than by politics.
+Bussey, a financial editor for The Wall Street Journal, said the actual European commitment had been well shy of a hard promise.
+He said Europe's need for these U.S. exports was dubious and would be determined by its markets rather than by politics.

-Yet on Monday, standing alongside Italian Prime Minister Giuseppe Conte, Trump promised Europe would build up to 11 new ports to import liquid natural gas from the U.S.
+Yet on Monday, standing alongside Italian Prime Minister Giuseppe Conte, Trump promised that Europe would build up to 11 new ports to import liquefied natural gas from the U.S.

 Trump's promises can also take the form of threats.
-Over the weekend his Twitter finger pointed to a federal government shutdown in the fall unless Congress delivers funding for his wall on the Mexican border (and other changes in immigration policy).
+Over the weekend, his Twitter finger pointed to a federal government shutdown in the fall unless Congress delivers funding for his wall on the Mexican border (and other changes to immigration policy).

 That blindsided Republican leaders in the House and Senate, who thought they had a deal with Trump last week (and perhaps a promise?) to put off any showdown over the wall until after the midterm elections.